sbenjam1n/1bitpatternchains/README.md

 The chain splits this into three short calls.
 Each call has a focused prompt and generates a focused response (about 500 tokens each).
 The total generation is 1,548 tokens versus 2,048.
 Less generation means less time, even with the overhead of three separate HTTP requests.

 The decomposition also means each step gets a simpler job.
-The extractor does not need to know the rules.
-The verifier doesn't need to produce a formatted report and the reporter does not need to re-read the original spec, so each model call operates on a smaller, cleaner context.
+The extractor doesn't need to know the rules.
+The verifier doesn't need to produce a formatted report and the reporter doesn't need to re-read the original spec, so each model call operates on a smaller, cleaner context.

 ## What this means for local inference